NuScale Power: Other plans

 In February 2022, NuScale and mining conglomerate KGHM announced a contract to construct an SMR in Poland by 2029.
 In April 2023, an application for a decision-in-principle to permit the project was submitted to the Polish government.

-On 28 December 2022, Romanian company RoPower Nuclear contracted for Front-End Engineering and Design.
-The location is expected to be Doicesti.
-RoPower is a joint venture between Nuclearelectrica and Nove Power & Gas.

 In January 2023, the NRC certified NuScale's 50 MWe design, known as the VOYGR, for use in the US.
 However this was for an earlier version of the design to the current 77 MWe design.
 The module and plant designs were resubmitted to the NRC in January 2023 for NuScale Power's four and six-reactor configurations, known as VOYGR-4 (US300) and VOYGR-6 (US460).
 In its acceptance review of the application, the NRC identified a number of sufficiency issues in the application, and requested supplemental information be supplied before NRC staff could accept the application for docketing and detailed technical review.
 The supplemental information was supplied in July 2023, and the NRC estimated the evaluation would be complete in July 2025.
-In May of 2025, NuScale successfully obtained NRC-US licensing for their 77 MWe module and the two new plant configurations.
+In May 2025, NuScale successfully obtained NRC-US licensing for their 77 MWe module and the two new plant configurations.